Health and Safety Guide When Travelling To Bali

 Crime

-• Petty crime and opportunistic theft happens often in Bali.
-Thieves are very good at snatching bags or you may be short-changed while shopping or exposed to credit card fraud.
+• Like any major global tourist centre petty crime and opportunistic theft can happen in Bali.
+Thieves are very good at snatching bags, or you may be short-changed while shopping or exposed to credit card fraud.

 • Violent crime is on the rise.
 According to Smartraveller there have been increased reports of armed muggings and street robberies, especially in the Kuta area.